France-ioi/taskgrader/docs/examples.md

 Name | Description
 ---- | -----------
-taskCChecker | Check the output of the solution compilation taskGenerator | Generate test cases with a *generator* script taskInputs | Have the solution read a specific file then output in another file, instead of stdin/stdout
+taskArguments | Pass different command-line arguments to the solution on each test taskCChecker | Check the output of the solution compilation taskGenerator | Generate test cases with a *generator* script taskInputs | Have the solution read a specific file then output in another file, instead of stdin/stdout